utkarshX-dev/DTUnite/readme.md

 - Express.js
 - MongoDB (Mongoose)
 - Nodemailer (for OTP/email)
-- JWT (for authentication)
+- Bcrypt and  (for authentication)

 **Other:**
 - Cloudinary (for image uploads)
+- Deployed Frontend on Vercel
-- Deployed on (add your deployment platform, e.g., Vercel/Render/Netlify)
+- Deployed Backend on Render

 ---